 Download WDCTools Install WDCTools and set update preferences with the installer

 WDC Programming Manual – This is a fantastic programming reference for 65xx microprocessors.

 The WDCTools is NOT for resale or reverse engineering of our technology in any form and is NOT provided for the development of commercial products that use non–WDC 65xx processors in Core or Chip form without a license.

 The MENSCH™ has the MENSCH™ monitor configured so that on reset it will communicate to a terminal using a UART.
 You can use programs such as HyperTerm (PC), HyperSerialPort (PC), PuTTY (MAC, Linux, PC), ZTERM (MAC), XTERM (MAC, Linux) to communicate with the boards.
 Or if its a more mobile interface you seek, with any Android device you can use the FTDI UART Terminal!
 WDCTools includes EasySXB, a simple terminal program for working with the MENSCH™,

 Step 3: Browse to your WDCTools example project

-All of the executable for WDCTools can be found in the C:\wdc\Tools\bin directory.
+All of the executables for WDCTools can be found in the C:\wdc\Tools\bin directory.
 One of the many useful tools that you can find there is a Serial Terminal application created by Joe Davisson.
 He has allowed us to include EasySXB with our installs of WDCTools.
 You will find the 64-bit Windows version in the “bin” directory.
-Joe has the latest source on Github and latest downloads at SourceForge.
+Joe has the latest source on Github and the latest downloads at SourceForge.

 We will get started with the MENSCH™ using a simple program to work with the 8 LEDs that are on the board.